lake-wg/authz/draft-selander-lake-authz.md

 +----------+    |       +---------------+           +---------------+
               Voucher
 ~~~~~~~~~~~
 {: #fig-overview title="Overview of message flow.
-EDHOC is used on the constrained link between U and V. Voucher_Info and Voucher are sent in EDHOC External Authorization Data (EAD).
+EDHOC is used on the constrained link between U and V. Voucher Info and Voucher are sent in EDHOC External Authorization Data (EAD).
 The link between V and W is not constrained." artwork-align="center"}

 # Assumptions

-The protocol is based on the following pre-existing relations between the device (U), the domain authenticator (V) and the enrollment server (W).
+The protocol is based on the following pre-existing relations between the device (U), the domain authenticator (V) and the enrollment server (W), see {{trust}}.

 * U and W have an explicit relation: U is configured with a public key of W, see {{device}}.
 * V and W have an implicit relation, e.g., based on web PKI with trusted CA certificates, see {{domain-auth}}.